 Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement.
 It was made for us.

-Mormon lived during the Fourth Century AD possibly on the South American continent A prophet of God, an apostle of the Lord Jesus Christ, a historian, and a general, he stands out as one of history's diverse spiritual leaders.
+Mormon lived during the Fourth Century AD, possibly on the South American continent.
+A prophet of God, an apostle of the Lord Jesus Christ, a historian, and a general, he stands out as one of history's diverse spiritual leaders.
 As a prophet historian, his message, meant for modern times, offers much to consider.

 Mormon's purpose, clearly worded in the record he compiled and abridged from countless numbers of writings is "to the convincing of the Jew and Gentile that Jesus is the Christ, the Eternal God, manifesting Himself unto all nations."
-Thence, the book bearing his name--even The Book of Mormon: Another Testament of Jesus Christ:
+Thence, the book bearing his name--even The Book of Mormon: Another Testament of Jesus Christ.

-Society at The Time of Mormon
+Society During Time of Mormon

 For generations. the people of Lehi, a Founding Father of Civilization in Ancient America, experienced a time of peace and prosperity after Jesus Christ manifested Himself to or visited this group lasting 194 years before polarizing factions again began to spread.